AI-ON/ai-on.org/projects/multitask-and-transfer-learning.md

 learning architectures, but it seems reasonably within reach within a year or two.
 Much like ImageNet spurred innovation by creating a common target for researchers to aim for, this project could similarly provide a common idea of success for multitask and transfer learning.
+Many papers researching multi-task and transfer learning using Atari are doing it in ad-hoc ways that cherry-pick games that get good results.

 ## How to measure success